cschnelz/Wordle-Prolog-Solver/README.md

 ## Instructions for this project
 **Requirements for this project:**
-`pip install tqdm`
+- Prolog
+- Python3
+For /statistics/:
+- tqdm

 **How to run this project:**

 `swipl firstOrderEntropy.pl`

-To run enter a word that our entropy bot will guess it must be in the format "[a,b,c,d,e]"
+To run enter a word that our entropy bot will guess it must be in the format "[a,b,c,d,e]":
 `?- firstEntropyEntry([t,r,a,c,e])`

 This will give each guess, and each hint in the form of "[0, 0, 1, 0, 1]" for example as well as each guessed word